When Can You Get Reimbursed by Your Home Warranty?

 Can I hire my own contractor for a home warranty claim?

-How long does home warranty reimbursement take?
+How long does home warranty reimbursement take in 2026?

 What should I do in a home emergency when I can't wait for approval?